facelessuser/coloraide/docs/src/markdown/average.md

 color channel.

 Averaging under ColorAide can take as many colors as desired and will return a color that represents the average.
-This is not to be confused with interpolation which employs a different technique, but in certain situations, it can sort of function like mixing multiple colors.
+This is not to be confused with interpolation which employs a different technique, but can be used as a way to mix multiple colors into one color.

 ## Rectangular Space Averaging